RevillWeb/webplatform.rocks/intersection-observer-api/article.md

 [-] Title: Using the Intersection Observer API

-[-] Description: Learn to use the Intersection Observer API to efficiently detect when elements come into view and put that knowledge into action by using the Intersection Observer API to lazy-load images.
+[-] Summary: Learn to use the Intersection Observer API to efficiently detect when elements come into view and put that knowledge into action by using the Intersection Observer API to lazy-load images.

 [-] Published: true